-Standard 1.10.
-Purpose of Title Examiner
+Proposed Standard 1.10.
+Objective of the Title Examiner

-The purpose of an examination of title and comments, objections, and requirements is to advise an examiner's client of the status of title and of the methods by which the client may secure marketable title to real property.
-Based upon the materials examined, the title opinion should advise an examiner's client of all irregularities, defects, and encumbrances that may reasonably be expected to affect materially the value or use of the property or that may expose the owner to litigation or adverse claims even if the litigation or adverse claims can reasonably be expected to be successfully defended.
-The examiner does not ordinarily determine the validity or priority of irregularities, defects and encumbrances.
+An examiner examines and opines on title to advise the client of the status of title and of material irregularities, defects, and encumbrances that may reasonably be expected to affect materially the value or use of the property or that may expose the owner to litigation or adverse claims even if the litigation or adverse claims can reasonably be expected to be successfully defended.
+Nevertheless, an examiner does not ordinarily determine the outcome of disputable matters but should advise how a particular matter may be cured so that the client may secure marketable title.

 A major goal of title standards is to eliminate technical objections that do not impair marketability and common objections that are based upon a misapplication of law.
-An examiner should determine what irregularities, defects, and encumbrances have been discovered by the examination.
-Then an examiner should determine, to the extent reasonably possible, who, if anyone, can take advantage of each irregularity, defect, or encumbrance against the owner and/or client, and if there are consequent risks.
+An examiner should determine what material irregularities, defects, and encumbrances exist.
+Then an examiner should determine, to the extent reasonably possible, who, if anyone, can take advantage of each material irregularity, defect, or encumbrance against the owner or client, and if there are consequent risks.
+Although an examiner may opine on the possible outcomes arising from material irregularities, defects, and encumbrances, the examiner ordinarily advises only how such matters may be cured.